Skip to main content

 • The knee does not have significant injury to the articular (gliding surface) cartilage or evidence of arthritis on x-rays.

-Will I need crutches after meniscal surgery?
+Will I need to stay in the hospital after meniscal transplant surgery?

 new york times logo